SEO

 Make a Seed List

-• What you sell or do
+• What you do

 • Problems you solve

-• Questions they might have
+• Questions they ask

-• Locations you serve
+• Locations you cover

 Free Tools That Actually Work